djipco/webmidi/website/api/classes/Enumerations.md

  * `position`: whether this controller's value should be considered an `msb` or `lsb` (if appropriate)

-Not all numbers have a perdefined control function.
+Not all numbers have a predefined control function.
 For those that don't, the control function is identified as the word "controller" followed by the number (e.g. `controller123`).

 | Control Function               | Control Number |